 President, Statistical Horizons, LLC

-Paul Allison, Ph.D., is Professor of Sociology at the University of Pennsylvania where he teaches graduate courses in methods and statistics.
+Paul Allison, Ph.D., is professor emeritus of the University of Pennsylvania where he taught graduate courses in methods and statistics for more than 35 years.
 He is widely recognized as an extraordinarily effective teacher of statistical methods who can reach students with highly diverse backgrounds and expertise.

 Much of his early research focused on career patterns of academic scientists.
 At present, his principal methodological research is on the analysis of longitudinal data, especially with determining the causes and consequences of events, and on methods for handling missing data.